Mount of Transfiguration: Mount Tabor

 Mount Tabor (575 metres or 1,886 feet high) is the traditional location.
 The earliest identification of the Mount of Transfiguration as Tabor is by Origen in the 3rd century.
 It is also mentioned by St. Cyril of Jerusalem and St. Jerome in the 4th century.
 It is later mentioned in the 5th-century Transitus Beatae Mariae Virginis.
-Additionally, the highest summit on Mount Tabor is referenced as the place of the Transfiguration according to the Mystical City of God by Venerable Mary of Jesus of Ágreda, who writes: "For His Transfiguration He selected a high mountain in the center of Galilee, two leagues east of Nazareth and called Mount Tabor."
+The summit of Mount Tabor is also referenced as the place of the Transfiguration according to the Mystical City of God by Venerable Mary of Jesus of Ágreda (1602–1665), who writes: "For His Transfiguration He selected a high mountain in the center of Galilee, two leagues east of Nazareth and called Mount Tabor."
 The Church of the Transfiguration is located atop Mount Tabor.